Saigon Cinnamon: What It Is, How It Differs & Best Uses

 What Is Saigon Cinnamon?

-Saigon cinnamon, also known as Vietnamese cinnamon or Cinnamomum loureiroi, is a variety of cinnamon native to Vietnam.
-It's named after the city of Saigon (now Ho Chi Minh City), where it was historically grown and traded.
+Saigon cinnamon, scientifically known as Cinnamomum loureiroi, is a type of cinnamon native to Vietnam.
+It is named after the city of Saigon (now Ho Chi Minh City), where it was historically traded.
+Unlike Cassia cinnamon (commonly sold as "cinnamon" in many grocery stores), Saigon cinnamon has a higher concentration of cinnamaldehyde, the compound responsible for its strong flavor and aroma.
+This makes it more potent and flavorful than other varieties.

 A close-up of Saigon cinnamon sticks